'Bird Scooters Are Ruining Venice' - Slashdot

 You're spot on.
 These are rental scooters so a homeless person can drop $5 on a scooter to get them across town more quickly.
 I know in my city most the homeless tend to group near the homeless shelter.
 With these they can scoot across town where they will likely be able to panhandle for more then the cost of the rental scooter.

+50% of people on welfare are single mothers over 18 working minimum wage jobs to support themselves and their children.
+It's a fact.
+Look it up.

+Just because you don't see it from inside your bubble, does not mean these people do not exist, just means that you're not interacting with them on a daily basis.

 What in the world is a bird scooter?
-(Score:4, Informative)
+(Score:5, Informative)

 Looks like these are electric rental scooters.
 You unlock one with an app on your phone, take it out for a spin.
 Once you reach your destination, you leave it somewhere else to charge and use the app to lock it up, thus making it available to someone else. https://www.bird.co/how [www.bird.co]